 Salmon habitat is an essential part of an overall efforts to restore Puget Sound water quality, severely contaminated by decades of industrial and urban growth.
 Recovery efforts include hatchery and harvesting to restore Chinook salmon populations in rivers, creeks, and streams around the county.
 Read about the King county Salmon Watcher Program, including tips for helping our salmon populations thrive.

 The following places are great places to see some action during the fall salmon spawning season.
 They are listed alphabetically by city.
 For a list of upcoming locations and events, see the calendar list below.

 Bothell – North Creek

 North Creek Park in Bothell.
 Walk the paved trail north along the creek, cross 195th Street, and continue through the North Creek Business Park.
-Watch for Chinook in September, sockeye in October, and Coho in November.
 Look for salmon under bridges where fish often hide.
 Here’s what to watch for and when: